emmawalshdev/kaytea_art/testing.md

     * If registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.

 5. My shipping details should autofill if I am logged in so that I can quickly checkout.
+    * The Profile page gives the logged in user the ability to update their personal and shipping information.
+This infomation is used to prefill the order form on the checkout page.
+    * Shipping details can also be updated on the checkout page.
+If the user is logged in, a checkbox labelled 'Save this delivery information to my profile' handles the request.
+If the user is not logged in, the message 'Login or Register to save this information.' is displayed instead.

 **Customer care**
 1. To be able to set up an account, so that I can login on return and view my data.